 The articles below are in no particular conceptual or cronological order.

 What When/Where Why?
+Everything I have managed to learn in 25 years working in computer security Secure 3/60 Minneapolis 2015 The most important take-aways from my career.
+In other words, pretty obvious stuff.
 Notes pages from my talk at "Spooks and Suits" Arlington 2015 A talk on "what's an attacker going to do about continuous monitoring?"
 The good news is that a well-established CM practice will help, pretty much no matter what.
 Everyone else is going to be in trouble.
 System Logging tutorial Notes Pages Various, 1999-2005 These are the notes pages from my old USENIX and SANS system logging tutorial.
 In Search of "Physical Laws" of Security VASCAN, George Washington University, Virginia, 2006

 I believe that there are some underlying "rules" to security that we haven't managed to tease out into the open, yet.
 The problem is, until everyone understands that certain things are likely impossible or contradictory, the industry will continue to be presented with the security equivalent of "perpetual motion" machines.
 In this talk I lay out the first axioms - if you accept and extend them, you'll realize that "deperimeterization" and "antivirus" are never going to work.